nikitavoloboev/data/life/lessons-learned.md

 - Use the right tool for the job
 	- i.e. mind maps are great for visualising things so don't use them to dump things inside to filter for things
 	- you can use simple markdown and text files for that where it is easier to maintain and extend
+- Slow down.
+Think about the problem.
+Don't rush things.

 ## Asking questions
 - When posting an error or an issue on some forum or GitHub, give as much information as you can to help debug it